-Over the last few months, our team has been busy updating our own Ansible Lockdown security compliance automation.
+The MPG team has been busy updating our own Ansible Lockdown security compliance automation.
 To do this, we carried out a major review of our core Lockdown Enterprise features and functions to enable users to adopt security baseline policies like CIS STIG/DISA.

 Lockdown Enterprise content – what's changed?

 Perhaps the biggest change you’ll see is a small, lightweight audit function that works independently of the current Ansible code base.
 This audit function works within your existing workflows to provide greater insight into the compliance of a system.

 The new auditing function was created based on feedback we received from customers and what we found while working directly with those clients.
 There was a common trend of false positives and negatives within audit scanning, a problem we knew we could solve.
 From there, we created an audit profile of our own to overcome some limitations in restrictive scripts that can provide false positive/negative audits as outlined in our previous compliance scanning blog.